xfischer/xfischer.github.io/_posts/2019-04-27-logging-dotnet-core.md

 - Using ```System.Diagnostics.Trace```, library consumers are constrained to listen to Traces, and coded this way, there is no categories to enable them to filter out those trace logs.
 - Depending on the consumer logging system, they may need to redirect my Trace output.
 That's a lot to ask, they may never do that.
 - I need to enable logging **without actually logging anywhere**.
-The consumer can be able to choose where the traces go, either Console, Trace, a Database, Envent Logs, File, ...
+The consumer can be able to choose where the traces go, either Console, Trace, a Database, Event Logs, File, ...
 - I need to find a solid solution, where there is no custom hand-coded class, I want to be pro.

 ## The solution